 Requirements: The main evaluation during the semester will be based on the simulation of artificial intelligence in EU politics.
 The class will be divided in pairs, and each duo will be politicians from one Member State.
 Each component of the pair will follow a different ideology - left or right wing.
 By this simple programme coded by Python, Every week, the pairs will include their disinformation/debuking tools and techniques that they most find suitable in a Python simulation programme, that will estimate how many of their voting citizens tend to vote to left, central or right parties.
-In the end, each duo will held a presentation on how they thoughthought along the semester about their disinformation plan.
+In the end, each duo will held a presentation on how they thought along the semester about their disinformation plan.
 The participants will be graded by this presentation and the participation in the simulation, which result will also depend on the final European Union Parliamentary election held in the end of the semester.
 The ideological parties that will receive the most amount of votes in relation to their local party dominance will receive an higher grade in the end.

 Course evaluation